 This program has special admission procedures based on a program-specific GPA ranking and limited enrollment.
-Please see the specific admission requirements for Health Science students on page 16.
+Please see the specific admission requirements for Health Science students on page XX.
 Contact the Admissions Office for complete details.
 An advisor will help you determine prerequisites that are required and designed to prepare you for training in the program.

-Prerequisite and Support Courses (required to begin program)
+Prerequisite and Support Courses (require ed to begin program)

 Biology 205, Human Anatomy 4

-Physical Science 101, Chemistry and Physics 4
+Biology 205, Human Anatomy Physical Science 101, Chemistry and Physics 4

-Health 166, CPR/AED (or equivalent) 1

 English 101, English Composition 3

-Reading 110, Medical Terminology 1
+Reading 110.
+Medical Terminology 1

-Psychology 201, Introduction to Psychology 3
+Psychology 201.
+Introduction to Psychology 3

 Math 122, Intermediate Algebra 4